Session Expired

 AI Summary

-This bill makes it a Class A misdemeanor to create and distribute deep fake videos intended to harm a candidate or influence an election within 30 days of the election.
-The bill has been re-referred to Assignments.
+This bill makes it a Class A misdemeanor to create and distribute deep fake videos intended to harm a candidate or influence an election within 30 days of an election.

 Business Impact

-If you create or distribute videos in Illinois, you must ensure they are not deceptive deep fakes targeting candidates or face misdemeanor charges.
+If you create or distribute video content in Illinois, you must ensure it is not a deep fake intended to deceive or face misdemeanor charges.

 State